 The field-specific sections in the Forums provide an opportunity to find out about other projected or ongoing joint ventures, make new contacts and expand cooperation.
 Partners can also consult experts about sources of financing and participate in seminars on topical issues in cultural cooperation.

 In geographical terms, the whole of Finland takes part in the Forum activities.
 In Russia the Forum covers 12 regions in the northwest Russia - the Murmansk Region, the Republic of Karelia, the Leningrad Region, the City of St Petersburg, the Tver Region, the Pskov Region, the Novgorod Region, the Vologda Region, the Archangel Region, the Kaliningrad Region, the Republic of Komi, the Nenets Autonomous District.
 In 2006 Moscow and the Moscow Region also joined the Forum.
 Since 2007, each year several new regions in Russia join the Forum.

 In Finland, the Finland-Russia Society has taken care of the partner activities, the practical preparation and organisation of the Forums and relevant information since 2004.
-In Russia, these tasks have been assigned to the Culture, Film and Tourism Committee of the Novgorod Region.
+In Russia, these tasks have been assigned to the Kizhi Museum of the Rebublic of Karelia.
 In Russia, the search for partners is assisted by the regional cultural administrations and in Finland by the provincial state offices and regional art councils.

 For more information: